On vanishing of Kronecker coefficients: Construction of vanishing Kronecker coefficients with partition triples in the Kronecker cone

-(III) Reduction from 3-PARTITION to MACHINE FLOW, the decision version of the two-machine flow scheduling problem with unit processing times defined in Chapter 3 in \cite{yu} (where it is called F2UD'): The MACHINE FLOW problem is to decide, given two machines M1 and M2, each of which can process at most one job at a time, and $n$ jobs $j$, $1 \le j \le n$, where each job takes unit processing time and the job $j$ is assigned a delay $l_j$ that describes the minimum amount of time between the completion of the job $j$ on M1 and its start on M2, and a threshold $y$, whether there exists a feasible schedule of the jobs so that the last job is completed before time $y$.
+The \MachineFlow problem is to decide, given two machines M1 and M2, each of which can process at most one job at a time, and $n$ jobs $j$, $1 \le j \le n$, where each job takes unit processing time and the job $j$ is assigned a delay $l_j$ that describes the minimum amount of time between the completion of the job $j$ on M1 and its start on M2, and a threshold $y$, whether there exists a feasible schedule of the jobs so that the last job is completed before time $y$.